Difference Between Aquaculture and Mariculture

 Main Differences Between Aquaculture And Mariculture

-1. Aquaculture refers to the cultivation of freshwater and saltwater creatures such as mollusks, crustaceans, and aquatic plants.
-Mariculture, on the other hand, is a subset of aquaculture that involves the growing of marine creatures for food and other goods in the open ocean or ponds.
+1. Aquaculture refers to the cultivation of freshwater and saltwater creatures such as molluscs, crustaceans, and aquatic plants.
+Conversely, Mariculture is a subset of aquaculture that involves growing marine creatures for food and other goods in the open ocean or ponds.

 2. Aquaculture may be dated back to 2500 BC, with its origins in China, where it was originally created.
 Meanwhile, Kokichi Mikimoto of Japan discovered mariculture in the nineteenth century.

-4. In terms of items growing in Aquaculture, they include catfish, tilapia, carp, salmon.
-While in Mariculture, they include prawns, shrimp, snapper.
+4. In terms of items growing in Aquaculture, they include catfish, tilapia, carp, and salmon.
+While in Mariculture, they include prawns, shrimp, and snapper.

 5. Aquaculture improves the number of available employments in the marketplace, saves fishermen time by eliminating the need for them to spend most of their time at sea fishing, and provides a way of reducing the trade imbalance.
 Meanwhile, mariculture offers economic and environmental advantages, such as improved human diets and the progressive abolition of unsustainable fishing.